Watch the full video here: https://youtu.be/hNHvwcpHmys

 - Michael Gove sat on the panel prior to becoming Secretary of State for the Environment.
 And he was the first chairman of Policy Exchange.

-And it’s this culture of protecting business growth rates and profits at any cost which stands accused of causing the Grenfell Tower fire to be so catastrophic.
-It will take a considered inquiry to expose this.
-And we’ll have to take Monbiot’s advice and make some serious noise to see that happen.
+It’s this culture of protecting business growth rates and profits at any cost which stands accused of causing the Grenfell Tower fire to be so catastrophic.